RavenousLegs

 Physical Preparation: Very good stamina and endurance is required for this trek.

-One needs to walk long distances almost everyday.
+One needs to walk long distances and elevations almost everyday.

-This trek starts from a temple and ends at another, ticking off 2 temples of the Chardham.
-I didn’t know until I was there that I was on a religious trip!! (which I would have avoided in all cases, if not for a trek).
+This trek begins at a temple and ends at another, completing two temples of the Chardham.
+I didn’t realize I was on a religious trip until I arrived—a trip I would have avoided altogether, except for the trek.

-The roadtrip to the base started from Rishikesh.
-After crossing beautiful valleys of Uttarkashi, Bhaironghati and Harsil Valley, we arrived to our base Gangotri.
+Our road trip to the base commenced in Rishikesh.
+After traversing picturesque valleys of Uttarkashi, Bhaironghati, and Harsil Valley, we reached our base at Gangotri.

 Gangotri - base for Auden's Col trek